lcarlso2/task-manager/README.md

 - Improve accessibility and keyboard navigation
 - Add frontend tests for critical user flows
 - Replace browser confirm dialogs with inline confirmations or toasts
+- Sync pagination and filter state to the URL to support refresh and deep linking
+- Introduce authentication and per-user todo ownership when moving beyond a single-user MVP

 ---